 Affirmation with Modification 25.1: With the change in italicized text, the Working Group affirms Principle B from the 2007 policy: “Internationalised domain name (IDNs) new generic top-level domains should continue to be an integral part of the New gTLD Program.”
 Principle B originally stated, “Some new generic top-level domains should be internationalised domain names (IDNs) subject to the approval of IDNs being available in the root.”

-Recommendation 25.2: Compliance with Root Zone Label Generation Rules (RZ-LGR) must be required for the generation of IDN TLDs and variants labels, including the determination of whether the label is blocked or allocatable.
+Recommendation 25.2: Compliance with Root Zone Label Generation Rules (RZ-LGR, RZ-LGR-2, and any future RZ-LGR rules sets) must be required for the generation of TLDs and variants labels, including the determination of whether the label is blocked or allocatable.
+IDN TLDs must comply with IDNA2008 (RFCs 5890-5895) or its successor(s).
+To the extent possible, and consistent with Implementation Guidance 26.10, algorithmic checking of TLDs should be utilized.

-Implementation Guidance 25.3: To the extent possible, compliance with IDNA2008 (RFCs 5890-5895) or its successor(s) and applicable Root Zone Label Generation Rules (RZ-LGR, RZ-LGR-2, and any future RZ-LGR rules sets) should be automated for future applicants.
-The Working Group recognizes that some instances of manual analysis may be required.

 Implementation Guidance 25.3: If a script is not yet integrated into the RZ-LGR, applicants should be able to apply for a string in that script, and it should be processed up to but not including contracting.

 Recommendation 25.4: 1-Unicode character gTLDs may be allowed for limited script/language combinations where a character is an ideograph (or ideogram) and do not introduce confusion risks that rise above commonplace similarities, consistent with SSAC and Joint ccNSO-GNSO IDN Workgroup (JIG) reports.